 We are a cell and gene therapy company focused on the research, development, and commercialization of transformative treatments for cancer.
-We were incorporated in April 2021 and are led by an accomplished team with significant expertise and experience in this field, from discovery through clinical development to regulatory approval of idecabtagene vicleucel (ide-cel, marketed as ABECMA®).
+We were incorporated in Delaware in April 2021 and are led by an accomplished team with significant expertise and experience in this field, from discovery through clinical development to regulatory approval of idecabtagene vicleucel (ide-cel, marketed in the United States as ABECMA).
 Our approach combines our expertise in T cell engineering technology and lentiviral vector gene delivery approaches, experience in research, development, and manufacturing of cell therapies and a suite of technologies that can be selectively deployed to develop highly innovative, targeted cellular therapies for patients with cancer.
-We are advancing multiple preclinical and clinical programs in oncology and, together with our partner, delivering ide-cel to multiple myeloma patients in the United States following approval by the FDA of ide-cel in March 2021 for the treatment of adults with multiple myeloma who have received at least four prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor and an anti-CD38 monoclonal antibody.
+We are advancing multiple preclinical and clinical programs in oncology and, together with our partner, delivering ABECMA to multiple myeloma patients in the United States following approval by the FDA of ABECMA in March 2021 for the treatment of adults with multiple myeloma who have received at least four prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor and an anti-CD38 monoclonal antibody.

 We have never been profitable and have incurred net losses since inception.
-Our net loss was \$85.7 million and \$87.2 million for the three months ended March 31, 2022 and 2021, respectively.
+Our net loss was \$77.4 million and \$163.1 million for the three and six months ended June 30, 2022, respectively.
 We expect to continue to incur operating losses for at least the next several years as we:

-- advance our next-generation programs in B-NHL, AML, and multiple myeloma through the clinic; - manufacture clinical study drug product and materials and establish the infrastructure necessary to support and develop manufacturing capabilities;
+- advance our next-generation programs in B-NHL, AML, and multiple myeloma through the clinic; - manufacture clinical study drug product and materials and establish the infrastructure necessary to support and develop manufacturing capabilities; - continue to develop and commercialize ABECMA with our partner BMS;

-- · seek regulatory approval for our product candidates and advance our preclinical programs into clinical development; - increase research and development-related activities for the discovery and development of product candidates and technologies in oncology; and - · incur costs related to our separation from bluebird bio into an independent, publicly traded company.
+- seek regulatory approval for our product candidates and advance our preclinical programs into clinical development; - · increase research and development-related activities for the discovery and development of product candidates and technologies in oncology; and - · incur costs related to our separation from bluebird bio into an independent, publicly traded company.